| | |

 The theme for the workshop at Laurea was How to Manage and Motivate Change in Long-term Care.
 My keynote focused on the need to move away from a medical and institutional model of care for elders, to a social model that empowers elders to live a life with meaning and purpose.
 I spoke about why culture change can be so difficult in healthcare and provided suggestions about how leaders can more effectively communicate their vision for change, form effective teams, model and support the new culture, and celebrate the successes while working toward sustaining the new culture.
 Piia Tiilikalio from Laurea spoke about a project she manages called Gentle Care, which promotes a variety of nonpharmacological approaches to dementia care.
 After the lectures, participants worked together in small groups to brainstorm positive solutions to address five common culture change challenges in long-term care.

 In the afternoon, I was joined by Carolyn Magnussen from Montessori Care in Norway, one of the collaborators from a Fulbright Specialist project I completed two years ago in Norway.
 She shared the progress she has made introducing Montessori for elders to a number of care homes in Norway, and presented examples of the beautiful materials she has made to support engagement and independence.
 I concluded the day by sharing a step-by-step process for successful implementation of a Montessori culture in long term care.
+The day was effective in motivating and inspiring participants to initiate culture change and setting the stage for the work to be accomplished over the next two weeks.

 Collaboration with Wilhelmiina Care Home